Deprecated

 v1beta1 Lint rules and categories

 Lint rules and categories have been simplified between v1beta1 and v1 configurations.
 The old v1beta1 documentation is included here for posterity, but we strongly recommend migrating to a v2 configuration.
 See the migration guide to get started.
-You can find the v1 lint rules here (they are unchanged for v2 configurations).
+You can find the v1 lint rules here (they're unchanged for v2 configurations).

 buf provides a carefully curated set of lint rules designed to provide consistency and maintainability across a Protobuf schema of any size and any purpose, but without being so opinionated as to restrict organizations from making the design decisions they need to make for their individual APIs.